ShivaramKPA/TidBits/ReadmeAbout_git-create.txt

 4) =======  Commit the added files to the repo so that it can be pushed to the remote repo in github

-git commit -a 'comment about the commit'
+git commit -am 'comment about the commit'

 5) =======  Before the first push, we have to also configure it to connect it to the github repo as follows: